From the Sahara to the Sea

 - Transportation throughout on comfortable air-conditioned coaches

-- Airport/hotel transfer in Casablanca on tour arrival and hotel/airport transfer in Rabat on tour departure if travelling on suggested Qatar Airways flights
+- Airport/hotel transfer in Casablanca on arrival and hotel/airport group transfer in Rabat on departure for suggested flight on Qatar Airways

 - Gratuities for local guides and drivers

 - Hotel porterage (one piece per person)

 - International airfares (please contact Renaissance Tours or your travel agent for assistance)

 - Hotel/airport transfer on departure if not travelling on group transfer

 - Travel insurance (a condition of travel; please contact Renaissance Tours or your travel agent for assistance)